confluentinc/demo-database-modernization/README.md

 In this demo, we are using Apache Kafka's Single Message Transforms (SMT) to mask customer PII field before data streams into Confluent Cloud.
 For more information on SMTs refer to our [documentation](https://docs.confluent.io/cloud/current/connectors/single-message-transforms.html).

-Refer to our [documentation](https://docs.confluent.io/cloud/current/connectors/cc-oracle-cdc-source/) for detailed instructions and troubleshooting.
+Refer to Oracle CDC Source Premium [documentation](https://docs.confluent.io/cloud/current/connectors/cc-oracle-cdc-source/) for detailed instructions and troubleshooting.

-Refer to our [documentation](https://docs.confluent.io/cloud/current/connectors/cc-rabbitmq-source.html) for detailed instructions and troubleshooting.
+Refer to RabbitMQ [documentation](https://docs.confluent.io/cloud/current/connectors/cc-rabbitmq-source.html) for detailed instructions and troubleshooting.

 ## Update Customer Information in Oracle Database